thenexthub/Codira/tools/SourceKit/docs/Protocol.md

 ## Demangling

-SourceKit is capable of "demangling" mangled Swift symbols.
+SourceKit is capable of "demangling" mangled Codira symbols.
 In other words, it's capable of taking the symbol `_TF13MyCoolPackageg6raichuVS_7Pokemon` as input, and returning the human-readable `MyCoolPackage.raichu.getter : MyCoolPackage.Pokemon`.